fabiomcosta/mootools-meio-autocomplete/README.md

 		cacheType: 'shared',	// 'shared' or 'own'.
 The cache instance can be shared with other Meio.Autocomplete instances or this instance can have its own cache.
 		selectOnTab: true,		// If the user press the 'tab' key, the current focused option will be selected.
 		maxVisibleItems: 10,	// Defines the height of the list.
 If its 10 the list will have its height adjusted to show 10 options, but you can scroll to the other of course.
-		listInstance: null,		// The instance of the list.
-With this option you can create a Meio.Autocomplete.List and share it with other instances of Meio.Autocomplete in the page, using just one list DOM element, for example.

 		onNoItemsToList: function(elements){},	// this event is fired when theres no option to list
 		onSelect: function(elements, value){},	// this event is fired when you select an option